OrangeCash090/Roblox-3D-Engine/README.md

 To render textures and read them inside roblox, my engine uses the [CanvasDraw] module.
 I do not own this module, and it is only as optimized as the creator made it to be.
 This also uses ported code from Python which this guy made: https://www.youtube.com/c/@FinFet.
 It also uses a triangle clipping function that was ported from this guy's ConsoleGameEngine: https://www.youtube.com/c/@javidx9.
 I will probably be updating this repository to fix other bugs or use other methods.
 If you are using this, __please credit me__.
-> Note: ~~This engine is not perfect, it still needs to be optimized more~~ Like it can be optimized more lmao it uses multithreading, native code, and DynamicImage.
+> Note: This engine is not perfect, it still needs to be optimized more.

 ![blast](Screenshots/blast.png)